younghwanglocalspace/photo-picker-plus-ios/iOS/PhotoPickerPlus/README.md

 Initialization
 --------------

+ *   sourceType (optional) - `PhotoPickerPlusSourceType` - Sets whether to display the source selection screen or to only allow image selection from a specific source.
+The different options are `PhotoPickerPlusSourceTypeAll`, `PhotoPickerPlusSourceTypeLibrary`, `PhotoPickerPlusSourceTypeCamera` and `PhotoPickerPlusSourceTypeNewestPhoto`.
+If you don't set this then it defaults to `PhotoPickerPlusSourceTypeAll`.
- *   multipleImageSelectionEnabled (optional) - BOOL - if on picker does multi image selection if off picker does single image selection.
+ *   multipleImageSelectionEnabled (optional) - `BOOL` - if on picker does multi image selection if off picker does single image selection.
 If not set then it defaults to off.
  *   delegate - `NSObject <PhotoPickerPlusDelegate>` - The delegate for this component.
 It should implement two methods.
     *  `-(void)PhotoPickerPlusController:(PhotoPickerPlus *)picker didFinishPickingMediaWithInfo:(NSDictionary *)info;`
     *  `-(void)PhotoPickerPlusControllerDidCancel:(PhotoPickerPlus *)picker;`